-- To start or stop the SSH service, and to generate the host public key: platadm - To register or delete the user public key of other user account: - To register or delete the user public key of the current login user account: useradm, platadm, platop, auditadm, auditop, domainadm, domainmgr, domainop, fieldeng specified with "-c delpubkey."
+- To start or stop the SSH service, and to generate the host public key: platadm - To register or delete the user public key of other user account: - To register or delete the user public key of the current login user account: useradm, platadm, platop, auditadm, auditop, domainadm, domainmgr, domainop, fieldeng with "-c delpubkey."

-Refer to ${\tt setprivileges}(8)$ for more information.
+Refer to $\operatorname{setprivileges}(8)$ for more information.

--a Deletes all registered l user public keys.
-Should b e
+-a Deletes all registered user public keys.
+Should be specified with "-c delpubkey"